Driving on State Business

 - Must have had Defensive Driving training within the last four years

-Some other requirements and procedures regarding driving on state business are stated in the CSU, Fresno Manual of Administrative Policies and Procedures, Section G-14, and the CSU Use of University and Private Vehicles Guidebook.
+Other requirements and procedures regarding driving on state business are stated in the Policy on Driving on University Business, Section G-14, and the CSU Use of University and Private Vehicles Guidebook.